turingschool-examples/se-mod1-exercises/practice_independent_challenges/week3/pets_and_customers/README.md

 # Practice Midmod Assessment

-This is an example of a Midmod Assessment for Turing's Back End Module 1 students to reference and practice.
+This is an example of a Midmod Assessment for Turing's Software Engineering Module 1 students to reference and practice.

 ## Assessment Format